 “Women like quizzes,” he said, slightly smirking.
 (He did end up taking the quiz – just for himself though – and he was a solid Rational, an INTJ, also known as a Mastermind.
 Pity me.
 I am married to a Mastermind!)

 And why not?

 Because every day I am filled with uncertainties about this whole mothering gig and this quiz and its outcome were supposed to give me validation that I’m like other moms God has brought into my life whom I admire.
-Because I’ve been worried since many of the moms I strive to emulate seem to be more on the quiet side than me and also more laid-back.
+Because I’ve been worried since many of the moms I strive to emulate seem to be more laid-back.
 These discrepancies between them and me and now seeing my “personality” laid out before me just added to this growing heap of self-doubt.

 “You’re too hard on yourself,” the Mastermind, ruler of his emotions, told me.
 “Stop comparing yourself to others.”
 More sage advice from an INTJ who is known for his quiet confidence.

 I’ve known for a while that I have a problem.
 You hear how we live in a celebrity worship culture where people idolize and desperately want the lives of the Jennifer Garners and J-Los of the world.
 But I can honestly say that these days I can look at all that delicious eye-candy while at the grocery store checkout and not covet their lives one bit.
 Usually I feel sorry for them and am really, really thankful that I don’t have their lives.